All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Background rate in people with obesity/diabetes About 0.5-1 per 1,000 per year

-To put this in perspective: if 1,000 people took tirzepatide for a year, about 1 to 2 might develop pancreatitis.
-For comparison, about 1 of those same 1,000 people might have developed pancreatitis anyway, even without the medication, because of their underlying risk factors.
+To put this in perspective: if 1,000 people took tirzepatide (Mounjaro) for a year, about 1 to 2 might develop pancreatitis.
+For comparison, about 1 of those same 1,000 people might have developed pancreatitis anyway because of their underlying risk factors.
+Check out our see real Zepbound results for detailed data.

 The difference between the medication group and the placebo group is very small and could be due to chance.
-Researchers have not been able to conclude that tirzepatide directly causes pancreatitis.
+As of 2026, researchers haven't concluded that tirzepatide directly causes pancreatitis.

 Why the Connection Between Weight Loss Medications and Pancreatitis?